zmalone/chef-web-docs/source/get-started-with-chef-analytics/linux/index.md

 ![Adding a new rule](chef-analytics/alert-converged.png)

+Then you'll modify your rule to provide additional information, such as the time the `chef-client` run completed, whether it succeeded for failed, and where where to get more information about a failed run.

 After completing this tutorial, you should be able to:

 * install and configure Chef Analytics and connect it to your Chef server.